edkiernan/PDF.ai-CSCI3308/README.md

     6. Select the location where you want to store your data.
     7. Choose the default storage class (such as Standard, Nearline, Coldline, etc.).
     8. Click "Create".
-    9. Once you've created the bucket, the name you assigned to it should be used as the value for GCLOUD_STORAGE_BUCKET in your .env file (your-google-cloud-database).
+    9. Once you've created the bucket, the name you assigned to it should be used as the value for GCLOUD_STORAGE_BUCKET in your .env file (replace `your-google-cloud-database` with the name of your database).
 ## Instructions on how to run the application locally.
 Running the application locally can be done using docker.
 First ensure you have docker correctly installed.
 Once it is ensured docker is installed we can run the apllication locally.
 Ensure you are in directory `PDF.ai-CSCI3308/All Project Code` and run the terminal command:
 ```